Be a consultant

 - provision of advice for and appearances in film and TV documentaries.

-If you are member of Cambridge University, you can take our free online course to learn more about consultancy and about how Cambridge Enterprise can help to facilitate your consultancy project.
+Members of the University of Cambridge can take our free online course to learn more about consultancy and about how Cambridge Enterprise can help to facilitate your consultancy project.

 Why use our Consultancy Services?